jlmoraleshellin/pytic/README.md

 ## Introduction

 `PyTic` is an object-oriented Python wrapper for the Pololu Tic stepper driver series.
 The wrapper interacts with the stepper driver device using the API described in the [Pololu-Tic-Software][pololu_tic_software] GitHub page using the ctypes library.
 The device comunication protocol is USB.
+This is a maintained fork of the original [PyTic][pytic].
+This project was originally created by Daniel Castelli at the Allen Institute.
+The original codebase and documentation remain fundamental to this fork.

 ---